Momčilo Tapavica: Sports career

-Architecture achievements
+Architect

 After his graduation, Tapavica remained in Budapest for a shorter period before returning to Újvidék.
 In 1908, for the invitation of Nicholas I of Montenegro, Tapavica went to Montenegro, where he designed several buildings.
 Among his notable works from this period are the German Embassy and National Bank in Cetinje, and the building of Boka Hotel in Herceg Novi, which was destroyed by an earthquake in 1979.
 The building of an orphanage funded by Marija Trandafil's will was built in Novi Sad based on the plans of Tapavica, was finished in 1912.
 The building would later become the Matica srpska.

 Upon the outbreak of World War I, Tapavica first emigrated to Austria-Hungary, and later through Rome and Lausanne he ended up in Morocco.
 While in Morocco, he joined the French Foreign Legion and became friends with Spain's future dictator Francisco Franco.

 After the war he returned to Novi Sad, where he ran his own architectural design company and actively participated in discussions about the urban planning of the city.
 Following World War II, in 1948, he moved to Poreč, where he significantly contributed to the rebuilding of the war-torn city.
 He died in 1949 in Pula.

 Legacy

 His life is the subject of a 2016 documentary Tapavica directed by Milan Todorović.

 A bust is bestowed in his honor in Novi Sad.